Once you have a spa, hot tub, or all-season pool, your life changes.

 Some of the most important features to look at are:

-Since spa covers are in near-constant contact with water and water vapour, it’s absolutely critical to choose a cover that won’t absorb water, making it heavy to move and, worse, a breeding ground for mould and mildew.
+Since spa covers are in near-constant contact with water and water vapor, it’s absolutely critical to choose a cover that won’t absorb water, making it heavy to move and, worse, a breeding ground for mold and mildew.

 Spa covers sit out in the direct sun all day long and if they aren’t built to withstand UV rays, they will fade and deteriorate quickly.
 Many of the vinyl and aluminum options out there are constructed to deflect and stand up to sunlight so that they stay in great shape season after season.

 If you plan to buy a spa cover that requires you to manually move it into and out of place, take the time to assess how easy it is to lift and carry.
 Some spa covers can be pretty heavy and awkward to move, requiring more than one person to do so.
 Most people prefer options that are lightweight, making it easy to hop in and hop out of your hot tub or all-season pool at a moment’s notice.

 When in doubt, check the online reviews and testimonials.
 These can be a treasure trove of information from actual users of the products, with in-depth details and insights about the product that you’ll never get from the sales materials and product descriptions alone.
 Better yet, if you know someone who also has a spa, hot tub, or all-season pool, ask them for their recommendation for a spa cover.

 Also, make sure your spa cover comes with a warranty!
 These products are meant to last and you want to protect your purchase by ensuring that if anything goes wrong within the warranty period, you’ll be able to access repairs or a replacement cover without any hassle.

 How To Clean And Care For Spa Covers

 A little care goes a long way toward keeping your spa cover in excellent shape for the long run.